aws-samples/aws-secure-environment-accelerator/docs/installation/index.md

        ~~2.
 Unfortunately, once the VPC endpoint limit is increased, it does not properly register in AWS Quota tool~~ ~~- If and when you receive confirmation from support that the **VPC Endpoint** limit in the shared network account has been increased~~
        ~~- Set `"customer-confirm-inplace"` to **true** in the config file for the limit `"Amazon VPC/Interface VPC endpoints per VPC"` in the shared network account~~
-    2. On the next state machine execution, resources blocked by limits should be deployed (i.e. VPC's, endpoints if you set the )
+    2. On the next state machine execution, resources blocked by limits should be deployed (i.e. additional VPC's and Endpoints)
     3. If more than 2 days elapses without the limits being increased, on the next state machine execution, they will be re-requested

 # Accelerator Basic Operation